oracle-samples/weblogic-examples/tutorials/migrate/weblogic-cafe-14.1.2/README.md

     You must open to the folder where the POM file is located:
     ``` weblogic-on-azure/javaee/weblogic-cafe ```

-    Preferably, you should open a terminal within your IDE.
+    Preferably, you should open a terminal within your IDE so that you can easily review changes to the source files after running the recipes.

     ![VSCode - open an integrated terminal](../../images/integ-terminal-vscode.png)